 Qualifying homeowners can request mediation — it is not automatic but it is a right for owner-occupants of qualifying residential properties.
 The lender must participate once mediation is properly requested.

 In Connecticut's strict foreclosure process, the court sets a Law Day — the redemption deadline — after judgment is entered.
-Connecticut courts have a well-established practice of extending Law Days when loss mitigation is genuinely in progress and the homeowner is actively participating in a modification or other resolution process.
+Under CGS § 49-15, the court may open and modify a judgment of strict foreclosure upon the motion of the mortgagor at any time after judgment, so long as the law days have not passed.
+Connecticut courts have a well-established practice of granting such motions when loss mitigation is genuinely in progress and the homeowner is actively participating in a modification or other resolution process.
 A homeowner with a modification application under servicer review who appears in court with evidence of active loss mitigation progress is in a position to request and often obtain Law Day extensions that provide additional months for the process to complete.

 Law Day extensions are not guaranteed — the court has discretion — and they require professional advocacy to obtain effectively.
 A homeowner who appears in court unprepared, without evidence of active loss mitigation, is unlikely to obtain an extension.
 A homeowner who appears with documented modification progress and professional representation regularly does.